openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

 startDeviceDiscovery(subscribeInfo: SubscribeInfo, filterOptions?: string): void

 Starts to discover peripheral devices and filters discovered devices.
-The discovery process automatically stops when 2 minutes have elapsed.
+The discovery process lasts 2 minutes.
 A maximum of 99 devices can be discovered.

 > **NOTE**<br>This API is deprecated since API version 11.
-You are advised to use [startDiscovering](js-apis-distributedDeviceManager.md#startdiscovering).
+Use [startDiscovering](js-apis-distributedDeviceManager.md#startdiscovering) instead.

 **Required permissions**: ohos.permission.ACCESS_SERVICE_DM